nanobox-io/nanobox-docs/source/cli/exec.html.md

 title: exec
 ---

-The `exec` command Runs a command from inside your app on the nanobox VM.
+The `exec` command Runs a command from inside your app on the nanobox.

 ### Usage
 ```shell